6seva6/AWS_ec2_based_web_page/README.md

 * Confirm Association:
   - Once associated, you should see the Elastic IP listed in the Elastic IPs dashboard with the status "associated."

+* Connecting to our AWS ec2 machine
+    - Easyest way to use windowd PowerShell and next command ssh -i D:\..\..\your_key_name.pem ubuntu@Elastic_ip which we createt below